Carlisle Ford Nationals

-- Vintage Ford vehicles and an opportunity to look at the future of Ford and their line-up of cars, trucks, and SUVs
+- Vintage to Modern Ford vehicles and an opportunity to look at the future of Ford and their line-up of cars, trucks, and SUVs

 - The Ford Parade heads to downtown Carlisle on Saturday with over 400 of the hottest Fords from around the world

-- Enormous automotive flea market, car corral and the Manufacturers Midway for the best in parts buying
+- World's largest All-Ford swap meet, car corral and the Manufacturers Midway for the best in parts buying

 The Carlisle Fairgrounds isn't the only place where car lovers will want to visit while in-town for the car show.